Yehudah Glick

-Rabbi Yehudah Joshua Glick or Yehuda Glick (יְהוּדָה יְהוֹשֻׁעַ גְלִיק; born 20 November 1965), alternatively spelled “Yahudah Yahushua Glick”, “Yehuda Yehoshua Glick”, “Yehuda Yeshua Glick”, “Jehuda Joshua Glick” and “Judah Jesua Glick” is an Israeli American Orthodox rabbi, former member of the Parliament and far-right activist.
-As the President of Shalom Jerusalem Foundation, he campaigns to modify the status quo at the Temple Mount to expand Jewish access.

-He was a Likud-affiliated MK, having taken the place of former Defense Minister Moshe Ya'alon in May 2016 until April 2019.
+Yehudah Joshua Glick or Yehudah Glick (יְהוּדָה יְהוֹשֻׁעַ גְלִיק; born 20 November 1965), alternatively spelled "Yahudah (Yahushua) Glick", "Yehuda Yehoshua Glick", "Yehuda Yeshua Glick", "Jehuda Joshua Glick", and "Judah Jesua Glick" is an American Orthodox-Jewish Israeli rabbi and politician, described as a "right-wing" or "far-right" activist.
+As the President of Shalom Jerusalem Foundation, he campaigns for expanding Jewish access to the Temple Mount.
+He was a member of the Knesset for Likud, having taken the place of former Defense Minister Moshe Ya'alon in May 2016 until April 2019.

 Glick is the leader of HaLiba, a coalition of groups dedicated to "reaching complete and comprehensive freedom and civil rights for Jews on the Temple Mount".

 Glick was awarded the 2015 Moskowitz Prize for Zionism for being "Active for human rights and religious freedom on Jerusalem's Temple Mount".
 On 29 October 2014, Glick survived an assassination attempt by Mutaz Hijazi, member of Palestinian Islamic Jihad (PIJ).